smarter-sh/community/contributors/guide/style-guide.md

 - Filenames should be lowercase and descriptive of what they are referencing.
 - Avoid excessively large images or include a smaller one while linking to a higher resolution version of the same image.
-- Use the [Kubernetes icon set] for architectural diagrams.
+- Use the [Smarter icon set] for architectural diagrams.

 **[Document Layout:](#document-layout)**